David-A-Ray/MS1-Liz-ONeill-Psychotherapy/README.md

 * Font Awesome - images used for social links and some footer logo's.
 * Balsamiq wireframes - used for all wireframes.
 * Favicon.io - used for favicon icons across all browsers.
+* TinyPNG - used to compress initial image files.
+* Compressjpeg - used for larger photo's from Liz.

 ## Features